-Caring for sensitive skin is a delicate process that requires special attention and consideration.
-As a beauty therapist, it is important to understand the basics of caring for sensitive skin, as well as the potential risks associated with facial treatments.
-It is also essential to be able to recognize skin infections and other problematic conditions in order to ensure the safety of your clients.
+Caring for sensitive skin is a delicate process that requires special attention and consideration from beauty therapists.
+It is essential to understand the basics of caring for sensitive skin, as well as the potential risks associated with facial treatments.
+It is also important to be able to recognize skin infections and other problematic conditions in order to ensure the safety of clients.
 When it comes to choosing the right products for sensitive skin, it is best to keep things as simple and basic as possible.

 People with dry skin that is prone to acne or redness should avoid facial treatments that contain harsh synthetic chemical ingredients or added fragrances.
 In some cases, if a client has severe varicose veins, leg massages may be contraindicated.
 Not only can increased skin sensitivity be uncomfortable, but it can also indicate an underlying skin condition such as eczema or rosacea, or an allergy.
 To determine the cause of the sensitivity, it is best to consult a dermatologist.